What Gas Type Is Best for Your Fire Pit?

 Final Take: Which Gas Type Is Best?

-There’s no one-size-fits-all answer.
 Only the right choice for your setup.

 Case 1: The Set-It-and-Forget-It Homeowner

 Lisa and her husband just finished building their dream patio with a stone-clad fire pit at the center.
-Since their home already had a natural gas line for the grill, their contractor tied the fire feature right into it.
-No tanks to change, no interruptions… just reliable flames every night.
+Since their home already had a natural gas line for the grill, their contractor tied the fire feature directly into it.

 Case 2: The Weekend Warrior

 Jake lives in a rental and built a fire pit using one of our propane kits.
-He wanted something he could set up quickly, use often, and take with him when he moved.
-His propane tank hides neatly in a vented enclosure, and it fires up with the flip of a switch.
+He wanted something portable, flexible, and easy to install himself.

 So which one fits you?

-- • You want a permanent, built-in fire pit
+- You want a permanent built-in fire pit

-- • You don’t have natural gas access
+- You don’t have natural gas access

-- • You want a movable or temporary solution
+- You want portability or flexibility

-- • You’re handling the build yourself
+- You plan to handle the build yourself

-The truth is, there’s no one-size-fits-all.
 The best fuel is the one that fits your space, your usage, and your installation plan.

 Get the Right Kit for Your Fuel Type

-No guesswork.
-No mismatched parts.
 Our fire pit kits come pre-configured for natural gas or propane with:

-✔ Fuel-optimized burners and orifices
+- Fuel-optimized burners and orifices

-✔ Compatible ignition systems
+- Compatible ignition systems

-✔ Pre-sized pans, flex lines, and ball valves
+- Pre-sized pans, flex lines, and ball valves

-✔ Expert support if you need help
+- Expert support when you need help